Ratush363/Ratush363/README.md

 - 🌱 I’m currently doing **B.Tech CSE**

-- 🔭 I’m interested mostly into Robotics, AI & ML
+- 🔭 I’m interested mostly into Robotics and Web Development

 - 👯 I’m looking to collaborate on anything